marwahaha/iris/README.md

 # Setup
 Install Docker (https://docs.docker.com/engine/installation/)

 Install docker-compose (https://docs.docker.com/compose/install/)

 # Run

 Cloning this repo gets you the source code and the docker setup files necessary to build/run it.
+The compose file pulls from dockerhub (it does NOT build from the given Dockefile here, but that may be used instead if desired).

 ```
 cd compose